 We encourage all of our students to have a local physician, but they may also take advantage of the Student Health Center on campus that provide minor medical care to students, faculty, and staff.

 Tour of Campus

 We encourage all of our parents and students to take time to visit our beautiful campus.
-Student-led tours are held Monday through Friday at 9:30 am & 1:30 pm and the first Saturday of each month at 9:30 am (with the exception of holiday weekends & university closings) To get more information or to schedule a tour, please click here.
+Student-led tours are held Monday through Friday at 9:30 am & 1:30 pm and the first Saturday of each month at 9:30 am (with the exception of holiday weekends & university closings) To get more information or to schedule a tour, please visit the Campus Tour website.

 For students who live off campus, there are a variety of options within walking distance or a short drive from the University.
 Adult and Commuter Student Services manages a site dedicated to off-campus housing.
 Please review our Parents of Commuter Students page as well.